wangkechn/machineLearningInAction/README.md

 my practice to the book 'machineLearingInAction'in pytohn3.

 Date:2018\3\27  night

-study the first section 'the base of machine learing'
+study the first section 'the base of machine learing' main content: numpy  the base content of ML.